 About this course

-- Duration: 13 months full-time, flexible part-time pathways
+Duration: MA: 13 months full-time, flexible part-time pathways.
+MFA: 2 years full time.

 This programme is for those who are interested to make and perform theatre by, with and for young people.
 As one of the UK's leading drama schools, Rose Bruford College offers a unique opportunity to study and train in this increasingly popular and dynamic area of theatre practice.